wonggary85/Teamspacerschoice/readme.md

   * Alternatively, execute `groundbreaker.py` to immediately run

 * (Optional) Recommended to run `teamspacerschoice.py -c` to create cronjob for teamspacerschoice
+  * macOS users will need to grant cron full disk access in System Preferences > Security & Privacy > Privacy > Full Disk Access

 * (Optional) Recommended to run `groundbreaker.py -k` to save password in Keychain/Windows Credential Locker

+* (Optional) Enable SMS support
+  * via Google Voice and Gmail API
+    * Install python modules with `pip install -r gv_requirements.txt` (saved in SMS directory)
+    * Enable Gmail API on the account with Google Voice: https://console.developers.google.com
+    * Create a project, then create an OAuth 2.0 Client ID named 'groundbreaker.py' (type:Other) and download the client secret JSON to the groundbreaker.py directory
+    * First run will require a user to authorize the application
+  * via Twilio (NYI)

 ## About